reasonwithoutrestraint/site/Original/Race and IQ.md

 The study had other issues as well.
 For example, about 20-25% of the Black GIs were actually French North African.
 Still, we should expect 75-80% of the Black GIs to have lower IQs, and, if the IQ gap were largely genetic, this difference should be found in the children.
 The lack of an IQ gap implies that the IQ gap is not largely genetic.
 Therefore, while flawed, this study is compatible with a mainly environmental explanation of the IQ gap.

-**Study 3**: British study of young children in nurseries
+### British study of young children in nurseries

 In this study, psychologist Barbara Tizard studied black, white, and mixed children raised in British long-stay residential nurseries.
 The children were given psychological tests to determine their cognitive abilities.
 The scores were converted to give a mean of 100, and a standard deviation of 10.
 On one test, the white children scored 102.6 and the black/mixed children scored 106.3.
 On another test, the white children scored 98.5 and the black/mixed children scored 98.6.
 On the Minnesota Nonverbal test, the white children scored 101.3 and the black/mixed children scored 107.7 [[8]](http://www.jstor.org/stable/pdf/1127540.pdf?acceptTC=true).
 Apparently there is a fourth test, but I didn't manage to see it in the pdf.
 In any case, this study is compatible with a mainly environmental explanation of the IQ gap.

-**Study 4**: IQ scores of black children raised by White families versus Black families
+### IQ scores of black children raised by White families versus Black families

 In this study, psychologist Elsie Moore compared IQ test scores among 23 black children adopted by middle-class white families and 23 age-matched black children adopted by middle-class black families.
 The black children adopted by black families scored a 104 IQ, while the black children adopted by white families scored a 117 IQ [[9]](http://psycnet.apa.org/psycinfo/1986-24139-001).
 These two groups of blacks likely differed in their *environment* and not their *genes*.
 Therefore, the difference in the black/white family environments likely accounts for the 13 IQ point gap.
 Keep in mind that the black & white families were of similar socioeconomic status (middle-class).
 In actuality, the average black family has a much lower socioeconomic status than the average white family; therefore the difference in black/white environments would probably account for more than 13 IQ points.
 Clearly, this study is compatible with a mainly environmental explanation of the IQ gap.

-part 2 of 2
+### Objections

-**Objections:** Many have criticized the three latter studies because they did not do follow-up testing on the children.
+Many have criticized the three latter studies because they did not do follow-up testing on the children.
 It is true that the genetic component of IQ increases as people age.
 However, this decline is not necessarily relevant.
 We are concerned with the *gap* between blacks & whites.
 The Minnesota Transracial Study implies that there is no significant change in the *gap* after age 7.
 Looking at this study, the black-white IQ gap fluctuated by only about 2 points after age 7.
 Therefore, assuming that the MTAS study is accurate in this regard, the lack of follow-up studies is no good reason to discount the latter three studies.
 If the IQ gap was small for younger children, then it seems reasonable to conclude that it would likely remain as such.

 Also, heritability of IQ in children is fairly significant (about 45%), therefore genes play a significant role in the IQ of children.
 This means that if Blacks were genetically predisposed to significantly lower IQs than Whites, then we would not expect similar IQ scores between Blacks and Whites raised in similar environment *even as children*.
 Insofar as IQ is significantly heritable in children, and insofar as there are significant genetic racial IQ disparities, we should expect a significant racial IQ gap at childhood even after equalizing environments.
 Therefore, the lack of an IQ gap during childhood after equalizing environments implies that either (a) the genetic component of IQ is not significant during childhood, or (b) there is no significant genetic Black-White IQ gap.
 We know that (a) is false, so (b) must be true.